Russia's Sber pulls out of VK (Mail.ru) stake, JVs overshadowed

-Russia's largest lender Sber (Sberbank) sold its 36% stake in MF Technologies, which controls 57.3% of VK (former Mail.ru Group) for RUR12.8bn ($175mn) to Gazprombank.
+Russia's largest lender Sber (Sberbank) sold its 36% stake in MF Technologies, which controls 57.3% of VK (former Mail.ru Group) for RUB12.8bn ($175mn) to Gazprombank.
 Sber originally bought the shares from Gazprombank and Rostech in October 2019 for RUB11bn.

 Exiting the capital of VK will fuel rumours that two majors are about to break up their $1.6bn JV in foodtech and transportation, which were previously refuted by Sberbank and Mail.ru.